jokerwrld999/ansible-role-bootstrap/README.md

 ## License

-MIT
+MIT / BSD

 ## Author Information

-This role template was created based on the provided variables.
-Feel free to customize it further based on your specific needs.
+This role was created in 2024 by [Joker Wrld](https://docs.jokerwrld.win/).